Čifáre

 Čifáre (Csiffár) is a village and municipality in the Nitra District in western central Slovakia, in the Nitra Region.

 History

 In historical records the village was first mentioned in 1209.

 Geography

 The village lies at an altitude of 173 metres and covers an area of 15.339 km2.
 It has a population of about 644 people.

+Population

 Ethnicity

 The village is approximately 57% Slovak and 43% Hungarian.

 Facilities

 The village has a football pitch.